dlwluena/Electric-Fish-Neural-Spike-Analysis/README.md

 Author

-Developed and converted to Python by [Your Name Here] Course Adaptation and Guidance by MIT Brain and Cognitive Sciences
+Developed and converted to Python by [Handan VURAL] Course Adaptation and Guidance by MIT Brain and Cognitive Sciences